In a Nutshell

 Debt Consolidation Loans

-Debt consolidation loans involve taking a larger lower-interest-rate loan to clear your smaller loans.
-This debt relief solution eliminates the multiple high-interest fees you could have paid if you didn’t consolidate your loans.
+Debt consolidation loans involve taking a larger lower-interest-rate loan to pay off your smaller loans.
+This debt relief solution effecitvely “refinances” your debts into a single payment, as it eliminates the multiple high-interest balances and potential late fees you could have paid if you didn’t consolidate your loans.

 You can also benefit from lower monthly payments as a result of lower interest rates from your consolidation loan.
 Some debt consolidation loans offer a 0% interest rate for a limited timeframe.
-This debt relief option works best for residents with a good credit score.
+This debt relief option works best for residents with a “good” credit score of 680+ in order to qualify for them.

 Debt Settlement

-Debt settlement plans are debt relief options that offer creditors an alternative to borrowers defaulting on their loans.
-In this debt relief solution, third-party debt relief companies negotiate for a reduced payment of your loan.
+Debt settlement plans are debt relief options that offer creditors an alternative to the likelihood of borrowers defaulting on their loans.
+In this debt relief solution, third-party debt relief companies negotiate for a reduction in the balance on your loan.

 Once you enroll in a debt settlement program, you'll stop paying your lenders and instead provide a monthly payment to the settlement company.
 After you've saved enough, the debt relief organization then negotiates with your creditors, saving you up to 50% of what you owe.